-- After the base coat is dry, thoroughly mix 1 part of your second (top) color of paint with 4 parts of faux glaze in a bucket.
-The more glaze you add, the more transparent the top coat will be.
-If you want the top coat to be darker or denser, use less faux glaze.
+After the base coat dries, thoroughly mix one part of your second (top) color of paint with four parts of faux glaze in a bucket.
+The more glaze you add, the more transparent the topcoat will be.
+If you want the topcoat to be darker or denser, use less faux glaze.

 Choosing a good color combination can be tricky.
 If you choose a light color for the base coat, using glaze with a darker tone will darken the room's look.
 To achieve a lighter look, choose a glaze that is lighter than the base coat.
 Select a base coat and glaze color that is close in intensity and tone.
 Too much contrast will look splotchy and spotted.